Most every day I talk to someone who is afraid or anxious (which is generalized fear).

 Actually, as I share in my book Your Best Life In Jesus’ Easy Yoke, there are way more than 365 “Fear nots” in the Bible!
-Thank God because we need to be reminded to “Fear not” and trust God everyday.
+Thank God because everyday we need to be reminded to “Fear not” and trust God’s loving presence.

 Are there Really More than 365 Fear Nots in the Bible?